How Does Life Insurance Work? The Basics of Life Insurance Explained

 Take a look at the difference between term and permanent life insurance.

 Term life is probably the most common type of life insurance people opt for.
-With a term policy, you have coverage for a set period, usually 10, 20, or 30 years.
+With a term policy, you have coverage for a set period, usually 10, 20 or 30 years.
 Once the term period is over, you can either convert it to a permanent policy (if offered by the company), cancel your policy, or have it switch to an annual renewable term, which increases in price every year.
 Some people don’t like the use-it-or-lose-it nature of term policies.
-Term coverage is great for covering specific, time-based needs such as a mortgage or replacing your income to take care of dependents.
+Term coverage is great for covering specific, time-based needs such as a mortgage, other big purchases in life or replacing your income to take care of dependents.
 Term life insurance is generally the cheapest type of life insurance, and it has a fixed price over the entire term.
 Term policies usually have an age cap on when you can still apply for a new policy.
 This maximum age varies between companies.

 - Easy to understand.

 - Expires after a certain amount of time.

 Whole life is a type of permanent life insurance policy, which means it was designed to provide you coverage for your entire life.
 Whole life insurance is the most expensive type of life insurance because it is designed to cover you for your entire life if you continue to pay your premiums.
 This essentially ensures that your beneficiaries will be paid.
 This makes whole life a good tool for leaving behind an inheritance or a charitable gift.
 Whole life can also be purchased in smaller increments to cover funeral and burial expenses.
 Whole life also has a cash value component, which can be used as a living benefit, that grows at an interest or dividend rate set by the insurance company.
 The cash value can be kept by the insured if they choose to cancel the policy.